Tasneem-Mohsen/fake_news_detection/README.md

 ---

-## 📂 Project Structure
+fake_news_detection/

-- `main.py` – Main script containing the code to train and test the fake news detection model.
+├── app/
-- `req.txt` – A list of required Python libraries.
+│   └── main.py             # Main script for training and testing the fake news detection model ├── req.txt                 # Required Python libraries (used in Docker build) ├── Dockerfile              # (Optional) For containerizing the application ├── data/
-- `Dockerfile` – For containerizing the application (optional for deployment).
+│   └── merged_news.csv     # Merged data from fake.csv and true.csv

 ---